An Effective Compliance Manual Can Help You Avoid Costly Fines And Penalties.

 What Should You Include In An Export Compliance Manual?

 There is no one-size-fits-all approach to creating an export compliance manual.
-Each company will require unique content depending on their licensing requirements and deemed export.
+Each company will require unique content depending on their products and situation.

 However, a practical export compliance manual needs a high level of detail and clear instructions accessible to all employees.
 The goal is to educate and enhance your team’s understanding of export compliance protocols.

-Because export compliance is the responsibility of your entire company, you must provide all of the relevant information and possible violations to prevent red flags and audits.
+Because export compliance is the responsibility of your entire company, you must include all of the relevant information to prevent potential violations.

 Here is what your company’s export compliance manual needs to give your team the ability to remain ITAR compliant.